Here’s Why Trump’s Plan To Beat ISIS In Raqqa May Ignite A New War

 “At our last meeting with our American friends, we told them that the new administration and its support for the Kurds are angering the Syrian people, and we really regret for the trend,” he said.

-But Turkey’s opposition to Raqqa plan and to Kurdish aspirations in general is also alienating it from other regional powers and perhaps unstoppable trends.
+But Turkey’s opposition to the Raqqa plan and Kurdish aspirations in general is also alienating it from other regional powers and perhaps unstoppable trends.
 Even Russia and Iran maintain communications if not cordial relations with Syrian Kurds.
 Erdogan’s ally Massoud Barzani, leader of Iraqi Kurdistan, has announced a Sept.
 25 independence referendum, over Turkey’s strong objections.
 Turkey might be forced to reconcile itself to growing Kurdish power in the region.

 “Turkey is left alone in the region with two allies: Qatar and Iraqi Kurdistan,” said Irfan Aktan, a journalist.
 “This loneliness isn’t sustainable at all.
 Kurdish hatred won’t result in any positive outcomes for Turkey.
-On the contrary, giving up on anti-Kurd policies may open a new door for Turkey’s deep-rooted Kurdish question, too.”
+On the contrary, giving up on anti-Kurd policies may open a new door for Turkey’s deep-rooted Kurdish question too.”

 Additional reporting by Nancy A. Youssef, Munzer al-Awad and Asmaa al-Omar.